shesha03/shesha03/README.md

 - :telescope: Developing intelligent systems to optimize vehicle maintenance using predictive models..

-- :seedling: Currently working as an intern @PRDC Info Tech .
+- :seedling: Currently working as an AI Intern @PRDC Info Tech .

 - :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.